poorv5/Eterna-AI/README.md

 ```
 # Inference with Trained Weights

-There were two methods by which we assessed the zero/few shot capabilities of LifeGPT.
+There were two methods by which we assessed the zero/few shot capabilities of Eterna-AI.
 Both methods required prompting the model with an initial input sequence of tokens, followed by autoregressive generation for a pre-selected number of tokens (since all games we considered were the same size).

-The basic process for all inferencing with LifeGPT is described as follows:
+The basic process for all inferencing with Eterna-AI is described as follows:

 1. **Initialize Modules and Relevant Functions:**
 ```python